 I am a sorkin fan.
 The West Wing is my personal favourite show (above The Sopranos, The Wire, Mad Men and Breaking Bad) so I am going to be biased towards the man who wrote "Two Cathedrals" and "Let Bartlet Be Bartlet" and "100 000 Airplanes" but i do love The Newsroom.
 I read articles every Monday and see the complaints "too liberal; uses a republican", "women started strong and are now clumsy and jokes", "a boring love triangle".
 They are all plot points, even the thing about writing for females.
 Anyone remember CJ Cregg and Abby Bartlet; strong proffesional women in The West Wing but at times they were clumsy and forgetful.
 Sorkin is doing the same with Mackenzie and Sloan.
 Its character building.
 Sorkin has started to flesh out his characters and its a good thing.
 Sure it can be said he had lost his touch since Sports Night and The West Wing but its clear from the second half of the season he started to get his groove back and i reckon season 2 will be spectacular.
-I even hear he i
+I even hear he is hiring republican writers!

 Great, great show......except......enough with the Maggie - Don - Jim triangle.
 That is really tiresome, ridiculous (I love you but he loves me so I'll stay with him).
 Come on already, I have to turn away in embarrassment.